evenchange4/BAEIR-Weibo-Data-Preprocess/README.md

 SELECT COUNT(*) AS "COUNT" FROM "TweetsWeek1s" AS "TweetsWeek" WHERE "TweetsWeek"."retweeted_status_mid" != '';
 ```

-- 4.
+- 4. RetweetsWeek 筆數

 ```
-SELECT COUNT(*) AS "COUNT" FROM "TweetsWeek1s" AS "TweetsWeek" WHERE "TweetsWeek"."retweeted_uid" != '';
+SELECT COUNT(*) AS "COUNT" FROM "RetweetsWeek2s" AS "RetweetsWeek" WHERE "RetweetsWeek"."mid" != '';
 ```